wp-plugins/oik/trunk/readme.txt

 9. oik header image plugin - custom header image for a page

 == Upgrade Notice ==
+= 1.16 =
+Contains a fix for Fatal error: Call to undefined function oik_require() in oik\admin\oik-header.inc on line 2

 = 1.15 =
 Contains a bug fix preventing oik-nivo-slider working on admin pages: oik options > nivo settings

 = 1.14 =
 oik version 1.14 contains a fix for oik-nivo-slider on sites where jquery.js is not automatically loaded by the theme or other plugins